 |Title:||Coordinator of Student-Athlete Development|

-Coakley has an extensive career in both athletics and higher education.
-Before her return to UNH, she was an instructor of Sports Marketing in the Kinesiology Department at James Madison University and coordinated all practicum and internships required of Sport Management majors.
-In that position, Coakley taught personal and professional development as well as life skills to the students (including athletes) within the major.
-While at JMU, she served as Assistant Field Hockey coach from 2005-07 and helped guide the Dukes to the CAA championship and NCAA tournament appearance in 2007.
+Coakley has an extensive career in college athletics and higher education.
+Prior to her return to UNH, she was an instructor of Sport Marketing in the Kinesiology Department at James Madison University, Harrisonburg, VA.
+Her curriculum included personal development, life skills, professional/ career skill inventory and assessment.
+She coordinated all practicums and internships required of Sport Management majors.
+While at JMU she served as Assistant Field Hockey Coach (2005- 2007) helping to rebuild the program and guiding the Dukes to a CAA Conference championship and NCAA appearance in 2007.

-Coakley earned her Bachelor’s Degree in Earth Science and her Master’s Degree in Education Administration at UNH.
+Coakley is a UNH graduate, earning her Bachelor’s Degree in Earth Science and her Master’s Degree in Educational Administration.